hastyy/Mercedes-Benz.io-Frontend-Developer-Challenge-for-SINFO-Solution/README.md

 The major purpose of **Mercedes-Benz.io** Frontend Developers is to provide high quality software for web based user interfaces, following MVP principles and enterprise frontend software development standards.

 **Please read *carefully* through *all* of the following instructions before you begin with the implementation.**

 Also, please keep in mind that your handed in code will form the basis of any eventual next steps in an formal recruiting process.
 It is therefore only in your own best interest to be able to explain every code decision you took.

+## The challenge

+* To build a working html page (with a `shop-slider` component) looking like the `design/shop_w_slider.png` layout.
+* Displaying and working correctly in latest Chrome and Firefox.
+* Expressive and accessible HTML markup.
+* Consistent and organized CSS.
+* Readable, performant and organized JavaScript, following best practices.

 ## Setup your system